Ah! That burning desire to become a model.

 Working on the laptop.

-Then suddenly you look at the watch, and you’re like, “Oh my god!
-It’s 11:30 (yawn), I should get some sleep now.”
+Then suddenly you look at the watch, and you’re like, “Oh my god! it’s 11:30 (yawn), I should get some sleep now.”
 And then you go straight to bed.
-You missed the transition.
-It had to be gentle, soft…. natural.
-You can let that happen by making some lifestyle changes.

 Letting the Transition Happen

-Most of the desires you have are artificial ones – planted in your mind by advertising agencies.
-The advertising agencies work for the companies that produce stuff.
-The more people consume their stuff, the more money they make.
-The funny part is – the more you use, the more you crave for.
+Because most of the desires you have are artificial ones – planted in your mind by advertising agencies.
+Such agencies work for companies that produce stuff.
+And these companies spend billions of dollars on making TV ads, Radio ads, YouTube ads, and so on.
+The idea behind spending so much money is simple: the more people consume their stuff, the more money they make.
+And the scary part?
+The more you consume, the more you crave.
 It’s a vicious circle.

-There’s nothing wrong with wanting better things.
+I am not saying that you shouldn’t enjoy the latest mobile phone or a bar of yummy chocolate, or a “better” car.
 But you must remember that the point of running after “better” things or “better” life experiences is not to have something better.
 The point is “enjoyment” – living life to the fullest at this very moment.
+And sleep is the best thing you can enjoy if you could control your desires and move through a transition every night to prepare yourself.

 Wash Your Legs and Face